Speaker Bagbin urges Commonwealth Parliamentarians to uphold democratic principles | Ghana News Agency

 He reiterated that they could strengthen parliament through civic education programmes that inform citizens about their rights and the need to protect parliamentary democracy.

-Adding that indeed, Parliaments must leverage the strong relations they had with civil society and the media to facilitate public participation in parliament’s work and to expose infractions on democratic principles.
+Adding that indeed, Parliaments must leverage the strong relations they have with civil society and the media to facilitate public participation in parliament’s work and to expose infractions of democratic principles.

 On Parliamentary democracy in sub-Saharan Africa, the Speaker said Ghanaians felt a sense of accomplishment as hosts of the 66th edition of the CPC.

-He said their experimentation at parliamentary democracy was now a full-blown feature of their governance architecture.
+He said their experimentation with parliamentary democracy was now a full-blown feature of their governance architecture.

 “This year, we celebrate 30 years of stable parliamentary democracy,” Speaker Bagbin said.

-He saaid Parliaments in the West African sub-region and in Africa in general must try to understand the reasons for the loss of trust and confidence in the leadership of democratic processes and institutions that had characterized the recent spate of military incursions into governance.
+He said Parliaments in the West African sub-region and in Africa, in general, must try to understand the reasons for the loss of trust and confidence in the leadership of democratic processes and institutions that had characterized the recent spate of military incursions into governance.

 “We should be able to pick the signals should there be any and steer our democracies away from such incidents.”